 Instead of crucifying him or strangling him in public or sending him to the lions for the public’s bemusement, Caesar shows his occasional — and often politically brilliant — leniency.
 He instead has fun with the soldier.
 He gifts him a plot of land in the northwest corner of Gaul.

 Yes, Caesar bestows Asterix’s village upon this bad soldier.
 That’ll team him!
+(This, I’m sure, is a story in the unreleased appendix of Caesar’s Commentaries.)

 The soldier doesn’t realize this and, being a drunk, trades the plot to the local inn keeper, Orthopaedix, to pay for his food and alcohol.
 Orthopaedix takes his family — his wife and daughter — out to the country, to settle down in their new plot of land and to lead a prosperous new life.